Governors

 Gurpreet's earlier career was in risk management, financial planning and business leadership for global trading and lending businesses.
 These included organisations such as Merrill Lynch and Credit Suisse, where he was a Managing Director and Chief Operating Officer.

-Tony Edwards, governor
+Tony Edwards, Governor

 Tony was appointed as an Independent Member of Governing Council in April 2019.
 Until April 2022 he was Vice President and General Manager of the European gas cylinder business unit of Luxfer Holdings plc, headquartered in the East Midlands.
 Before joining Luxfer, Tony spent two years as Corporate Development Director for Renold plc and 11 years as a Managing Director in international B2B manufacturing groups headquartered in the East Midlands.

-Dr Ruth Larsen
+Dr Ruth Larsen PhD

 Dr Ruth Larsen - governor